whatasame/ankideo/README.md

 ## Getting started

 1. Download ffmpeg binary (specific to your OS) and move it to the `libs/ffmpeg` directory.
-2. In Anki, go to `Tools > Ankideo options` and set your video field and audio field.
+2. In Anki, go to `Tools > ankidia options` and set your video field and audio field.
 3. Upload a video file to the video field in the editor.
 4. Click a button.
 That's all!